 21.3.
 The Administrative Council cannot be composed of members of the Administrative Council working for, representing, or employed by a same legal entity.

 21.4.
 The General Assembly shall elect the members of the Administrative Council.
 The members of the Administrative Council are elected for a three (3) years term, renewable once.
 A member of the Administrative Council whose mandate has been renewed once may only be re-elected for a new three (3) years term, renewable once, three (3) years after his/her mandate as a member of the Administrative Council has ended.
 Their mandate shall be non-remunerated.
-The Association shall cover all reasonable travel and accommodation expenses exposed by the members of the Administrative Council to attend the meetings of the Administrative Council.
+The Association shall cover all reasonable travel and accommodation expenses exposed by the members of the Administrative Council to attend the meetings of the Administrative Council in compliance with the travel policy of the Association.

 21.5.
 Each Member may propose one (1) candidate member of the Administrative Council to the Administrative Council at least fifty-six (56) calendar days in advance of a meeting of the General Assembly at which one or more member(s) of the Administrative Council will be elected.
 Each candidate member of the Administrative Council must be supported by at least two (2) Members which are not of the same nationality.
 One (1) Member cannot support more than two (2) candidate members of the Administrative Council.
 The Administrative Council must inform the Members as soon as a new election by the General Assembly is necessary.
 The Administrative Council, taking into account the criterion set out in paragraph 21.3. of the present Article, shall draw up a list of all proposed members of the Administrative Council.
 The list shall be attached to the convening notice of the meeting of the General Assembly at which one or more member(s) of the Administrative Council will be elected.
 The list shall indicate for each proposed member of the Administrative Council the criteria set out in paragraph 21.2. of the present Article and shall indicate if the proposed member of the Administrative Council is a Representative of an Institutional Member or an Individual Member.
 If there is no list or an incomplete list of candidate members of the Administrative Council, the General Assembly may freely elect without any formality one or more member(s) of the Administrative Council out of the Representatives of the Institutional Members and the Individual Members.